A fiery car crash in Highland has left four dead and one person in critical condition.

 Get Free Expert Advice from Fox & Fox Injury Attorneys

-If you have been injured in a car crash in the Sherman Oaks area which was the result of another’s negligence, Fox & Fox Injury Attorneys can help.
+If you have been injured in a car crash in the Sherman Oaks area which was the result of another’s negligence, Fox and Fox Personal Injury Attorneys can help.
 We invite you to call today to arrange a free case consultation, at (818) 986-4494.